Special administrative regions of China: External affairs

-The Government of Hong Kong and Government of Macao have established Hong Kong Economic and Trade Offices (HKETOs) and Delegação Económica e Comercial de Macaus (DECMs) respectively in some countries, as well as in the Greater China Region.
+The Government of Hong Kong and Government of Macao have established Hong Kong Economic and Trade Offices (HKETOs) and Delegações Económicas e Comerciais de Macau (DECMs) respectively in some countries, as well as in the Greater China Region.
 HKETOs serve as a quasi-interests section in favour of Hong Kong.
 DECMs serve as a quasi-interests section in favour of Macao.
 For regions with no HKETOs and DECMs, Chinese diplomatic missions take charge of protecting Hong Kong-related and Macau-related interests.

 Some countries which have a diplomatic relationship with the central Chinese government maintain Consulate-General offices in Hong Kong and Macau.